zeldaret/mm/README.md

 This downloads some dependencies (from pip), and compiles tools for the build process, extracts all the individual files in the ROM into a newly created baserom folder, as well as decompress the compressed files in a newly created decomp folder.
 This will create the build folders as well as a new folder with the ASM as well as containing the disassemblies of nearly all the files containing code.

 This make target will also build the ROM.
-If all goes well, a new ROM called "mm-us.z64" and compressed ROM called "mm-us-compressed.z64" should be built and the following text should be printed:
+If all goes well, a new ROM called "mm-us.z64" and compressed ROM called "mm-us-compressed.z64", both located in `build/`, should be built and the following text printed:

 ```bash
 build/mm-us.z64: OK